Using omniplate to analysis data from plate readers¶

 Fitting dilution data for OD correction for non-linearities.
 Using default data.

 The function used for this correction is plotted unless figs= False.
-Note that the corrected values (the relative cell density) are in arbitrary units.

 You can change the calibration data used: